Skip to Content

 The mammoth campground is also open during this time, and other campgrounds are beginning to open.

-The south entrance usually opens in mid-May, while the east entrance opens early May.
+The south entrance usually opens mid-May, while the east entrance opens in early May.

 This time to visit Yellowstone is considered the “shoulder season.”